wendy7756/Chinatravelguide/src/data/otherPages/privacy-policy.md

 This data is used solely to respond to your request and is **not stored beyond what is necessary to reply**.

-## No Analytics Tracking
+## Analytics Tracking

-We currently **do not use any analytics tools** (such as Google Analytics) that track your personal behavior across sessions.
+We use Google Analytics to understand how our website is used and to improve our content and services.
+This service may collect information such as your IP address, browser type, and pages visited.
+This data is aggregated and anonymized, and we do not use it to personally identify you.

 ## No Cookies or Tracking Scripts

-Our site does **not use cookies** or tracking pixels to collect or analyze visitor data.
+Our site does **not use cookies** or tracking pixels to collect or analyze visitor data beyond the anonymous data collected by Google Analytics.

 ## Data Sharing